mjyc/cycle-robot-drivers/docs/programming_socialrobot_with_cyclejs.md

 const Question = {
   CAREER: 'Is reaching your full career potential important to you?',
-  ONLINE: 'Can you see yourself working online.',
+  ONLINE: 'Can you see yourself working online?',
   FAMILY: 'Do you have to be near my family/friends/pets?',
   TRIPS: 'Do you think short trips are awesome?',
   HOME: 'Do you want to have a home and nice things?',